junxit/us-congress-bills-115/bill.md

 # H.R.
 4824

-> To allow certain State permitting authority to encourage expansion of broadband service to rural communities, and for other purposes.
+> To allow certain State and tribal permitting authority to encourage expansion of broadband service to rural and tribal communities, and for other purposes.

 ## § 1.
 Short title